 Jacinto explains that all these factors have led to higher market prices and a greater difficulty in getting products to the right places.
 He says the retail market (aka crab meat at your local grocery store) has been the saving grace.
-But, even there, it’s important to be mindful about what you’re buying.

 When you picture a crab feast, a few things come to mind: a water view, some paper on picnic tables, pitchers of beer, and a big pile of steaming crustaceans.
 All can be found on the outside crab deck of Nick’s Fish House, which overlooks the Patapsco River and Hanover Street Bridge.
 Nick’s has gotten a makeover in recent years thanks to new ownership and has never looked better.
 Though there’s often a wait on the deck, swift service, friendly bartenders, and potent Orange Crushes make any downtime a bit easier.
 And, once you sit down and catch a breeze off the water and the smell of Old Bay in the air, you know there’s no place you’d rather be.

-This spot is trying to accomplish a lot of things in its trendy Ivy City neighborhood: be a restaurant, seafood market, and barbecue smokehouse all once.
+This spot is trying to accomplish a lot of things in its trendy Ivy City neighborhood: be a restaurant, seafood market, and barbecue smokehouse all at once.
 Somehow, it all works.
 The spacious restaurant has a full bar with flat screen TVs, an elevated outdoor deck, and even a lobster tank up front to hammer home the fresh seafood vibe.
 Order a dozen medium blue crabs or a ton of other seafood options include fried fish sandwiches, po’boys, and a crab cake platter.

 The story goes that the late William Pell took a job as a deckhand on a crab boat when he was a kid, eventually working his way up to captain, and then opening a crab house with his brother in 1977.
 Though the location may have changed and expanded, Pell’s has stayed consistent with its commitment to sourcing local blue crabs, which come by the dozen from medium to jumbo (or you could opt for the all-you-can-eat feast).
-Or try a seafood platter or basket and -- trust us on this one -- don’t leave without an order of hush puppies.
+Or try a seafood platter or basket and—trust us on this one—don’t leave without an order of hush puppies.

-How to order: Call 703-560-0060 to reservouce patio seating or order takeout through Grubhub.
+How to order: Call 703-560-0060 to reserve a table or order takeout through DoorDash

-An icon in Maryland’s state capital since the 1970s, Cantler’s is the real authentic deal.
+An icon in Maryland’s state capital since the 1970s, Cantler’s is the real deal.
 Close enough to downtown to make a day of it but sheltered enough on Mill Creek to feel relaxing, this crab house is a must-visit if you’re doing a tour of Annapolis.
 Order market-priced crabs peppered with a healthy dose of J.O.
-Spice and even ask the patient servers how to pick them if you’re new to the past time.
+Spice and ask the patient servers how to pick them if you’re new to the past time.
 Try other menu items like fried clam strips and a seriously addictive crab dip.
 One bonus is it’s fun to watch people be able to pull right up on their boats and dine.

 Long before the Wharf became a trendy neighborhood anchored by a concert venue, there was Captain Pete “Bronzie” Douglas White.
 After being raised on the Virginia shores, he decided to settle in DC in a spot that’s now been selling seafood for nearly 250 years.
 Now run by his grandchildren, Captain White’s is certainly more open-air market than crab house, but is a trusted and treasured seafood institution in the District.
 Get your hands on crab legs, crawfish, stone crab claws, lobsters, oysters, or shrimp and sit right on the waterfront to enjoy.

-How to order: Walk right up to the counter and take your pick from fresh seafood options.
+How to order: Walk right up to the counter or call 202-484-2722 to have crabs pre-steamed

 Located a stone’s throw from the Back River tributary, Mr. Bill’s Terrace Inn provides a no-frills, authentic crab eating experience.
 Complete with brown craft paper on the tables and pitchers of beer flowing from the bar, this spot proves you don’t have to be fancy to have high-quality food.
 From the plethora of seafood appetizers (we love the combination of Maryland crab and cream of crab soups) to the staple hard shells dusted with house-made seasoning, Mr. Bill’s is the real deal.
 And that means no pliers, bibs, or cups of butter.

-How to order: Make reservations for outdoor seating or order crabs to-go by calling 410-687-5994.
+How to order: Make reservations for six people or more

 Located right off the Red Line in a nondescript parking lot, the family-owned Bethesda crab house has been carefully sourcing its seafood purveyors since opening nearly 60 years ago.
 Expect hardshell crabs, from medium to extra large, generously seasoned with J.O.
 Spice with classic sides like corn on the cob, slaw, and hush puppies.
-Other menu standouts include jumbo spiced shrimp, fried oysters, and homemade Key lime pie.
+Other menu standouts include jumbo spiced shrimp, fried oysters, and homemade key lime pie.

-How to order: Call 301-652-3382 to reserve a covered picnic table outside or place a carryout order.
+How to order: Call 301-652-3382 place a carryout order

-This small but mighty crab shack has gained a grassroots following in the six years it’s been in business, hosting annual crab feasts, social media giveaways, and providing some of the heaviest carryout crabs in town.
+This small but mighty crab shack has gained a grassroots following in the seven years it’s been in business, hosting annual crab feasts, social media giveaways, and providing some of the heaviest carryout crabs in town.
 The menu is limited to crabs, shrimp, and corn but the value and affordability is unparalleled.
 Right now, this business is only open for carryout but expect some big things from this place but won’t be “under” the radar for too much longer.

-How to order: Get carryout by calling 410-866-5352 or through DoorDash.
+How to order: Get carryout by calling 410-866-535

 This might be the place to take your friends who are a little skeptical about picking crabs.
 With a beautiful ambiance overlooking the Magothy River and a menu filled with fine dining caliber favorites, The Point would please everyone in the group.
 Always ask your server about fresh seafood specials, but we’re also partial to the refreshing ahi tuna salad and satisfying fish tacos.
 Check the crab board for market prices, but be assured that almost all of them are coming straight from the Wye, Chester, and Magothy rivers.

 You could traipse all over the Eastern Shore and find amazing hole-in-the-wall seafood joints, but just over the Bay Bridge is one of the best crab pickin’ views in the state.
 Overlooking the Kent Narrows Waterway, Harris Crab House has gone through five generations of family ownership and prides itself on employing watermen and using seafood from right around the corner.
-The menu has about every seafood app you can think of -- from a baked oyster sampler to popcorn shrimp to garlic mussels.
+The menu has about every seafood app you can think of—from a baked oyster sampler to popcorn shrimp to garlic mussels.
 But the stars of the show are the medium hardshell crabs, which you can request to be as lightly or heavily seasoned as you’d like.

 A neighborhood favorite, the Quarterdeck has been feeding its loyal Fort Meyer Heights customers hard shell crabs and cold beer since the ’70s.
 This spot has some amazing seafood pub grub, including peel-and-eat shrimp, fried oysters, surf and ruf sliders, and a to-die-for crab roll that you just have to order to believe.
 But the main draw, of course, are the medium through jumbo-sized crabs that are steamed fresh to order year round.
-To ensure this spot stays open, one fan even started a GoFundMe page to support the employees.
-Now that’s love.

-How to order: Call 703-528-2722 to make a reservation on the patio.
+How to order: Call 703-528-2722 to make a reservatio

 When this super casual Essex crab house won a James Beard American Classic Award in 2017, it certainly turned some heads.
-Not that it doesn’t deserve such accolades, but we figured Beard awards are usually reserved for the hoity toity places, not this wood-paneled spot with decorative marlin, arcade games, and pool tables.
+Not that it doesn’t deserve such accolades, but we figured Beard awards are usually reserved for the hoity-toity places, not this wood-paneled spot with decorative marlin, arcade games, and pool tables.
 But one taste of its minimal-filler crab cakes or one waft of seasoning from hardshells dumped on the table and you’ll see why Schultz’s should win all the awards.

-How to order: Outdoor seating is first come, first serve, or call 410-687-1020 for carryout.
+How to order: Walk in or call 410-687-1020 for carryout

 It was as if this little shack was plucked from a beach town and placed right off of B-W Parkway for all of us commuters and road trippers to enjoy.
 Don’t go with a huge group as this is really a carryout counter place with a few tables scattered inside and out.
 If you’ve talked to anyone (or seen the place’s marquee signage) you know you can’t leave without trying the crab meat cheesesteak, which is exactly what it sounds like and huge and amazing.
 The crabs are priced competitively to market, expertly sourced, and always heavy and full of flavor.|

-How to order: Tables are first come, first serve, or call 301-490-6882 for carryout.
+How to order: Walk in or call 301-490-6882 for carryout